 Check out how responsive and obedient this Black-Mouth Cur is on just day 6 of training and his first day off leash:

-5. She often lives a long and healthy life
+5. She has long life span and healthy life

-The Black Mouth Cur can live up to 16 years, which is much longer than average for a medium to large breed dog, who usually lives up to 12 or 13 years.
-So if you're thinking of owning this purebred, she is likely to bless you with many years of companionship.
+The Black Mouth Cur can live up to 16 years, which is much longer than average for a medium to large breed type dog, with a life span of up to 12 or 13 years.
+So if you’re thinking of owning this purebred breed type, she is likely to bless you with many years of companionship.

 Also, as she is often used as a working breed, breeders have taken care that, genetically, she is up to the job.
 This means she is generally a very healthy dog.

-Having said that, it is still worth being aware of some of the conditions that have been identified in the Black Mouth Cur to better care for your dog.
-Here are the main ones:
+Having said that, it is still worth being aware of some of the health concerns that have been identified in the Black Mouth Cur to better care for your dog.

 - Ear infections